Pawventures

 Cooling Vests ($40 to $70)

 Evaporative cooling vests that are soaked in water and provide hours of cooling.
-The Ruffwear Swamp Cooler and Canada Pooch Chill Seeker are top-rated options.
+The Ruffwear Swamp Cooler Vest and Canada Pooch Chill Seeker are top-rated options.

 Portable Fans ($10 to $30)